isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/From Government Hill to Fort Canning Hill.md

 ---
 ### **Government Hill**

-After the British arrived in 1819, they quickly set their claims on Bukit Larangan.
-Besides raising the Union Jack on its summit, a bungalow was built as well.
-They also renamed the hill "Government Hill" in 1823 although people sometimes referred to it as "Singapore Hill", "Bukit Bendera" (meaning "Flag Hill") or simply "The Hill".
+Following the arrival of the British in 1819, they swiftly claimed Bukit Larangan as their own.
+Aside from hoisting the Union Jack atop its summit, a bungalow was constructed on the hill.
+In 1823, they changed the hill's name to "Government Hill," although it was sometimes referred to as "Singapore Hill," "Bukit Bendera" (which means "Flag Hill"), or simply "The Hill".

 -----